bbrk24/Trilangle/README.md

-# Triagony
+# Trilangle

-NOTE: "Triagony" is a working title and likely will not be its final name.

-Triagony is a 2-D, stack-based programming language inspired by [Hexagony].
+Trilangle is a 2-D, stack-based programming language inspired by [Hexagony].

 ## Program layout